Eventuous/eventuous/docs/versioned_docs/version-0.15/infra/pubsub/index.md

 You can register the producer in the service collection using the `AddProducer` extension method.
 It's recommended to go that way because Google Pub/Sub producer needs to be started and shut down following the application lifecycle, which is done automatically when you use the `AddProducer` registration helper.

-Behind the scenes, the producer will create a separate Pub/Sub client instance per topic, as the Pub/Sub API only allows to use one client to work with a single topic.
+Behind the scenes, the producer will create a separate Pub/Sub client instance per topic, as the Pub/Sub API only allows using one client to work with a single topic.
 The producer will cache the client instances, so you don't need to worry about creating too many clients.

 Producing messages is done using the `Produce` method.
 You can produce a single message or a batch of messages.
 The `Produce` method returns a `Task` that completes when the message is produced.